elastic/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsexportbytypeoptions.hasreference.md

 ## SavedObjectsExportByTypeOptions.hasReference property

-optional array of references to search object for when exporting by types
+optional array of references to search object for.

 <b>Signature:</b>